Stories from the University of Nottingham

-These stories were created in Patient Voices digital storytelling workshops in 2008 and 2009.
+These stories were created in a Patient Voices workshop in 2008.

 Even the best education and training cannot prepare newly-qualified nurses for the often shocking experience of working on the ward or in the community.
 These stories were created by young mental health nurses in an attempt to explain the need for support and reassurance in those early days as they learn to navigate the responsibilities, difficulties and dangers of clinical practice.